hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-2.rst

    :figclass: align-center
    :alt: Convergence graph.

-The next pair of convergence graphs corresponds to adaptive $h$-FEM with quadratic elements.
+The next pair of convergence graphs corresponds to adaptive *h*-FEM with quadratic elements.
 The slope on the log-log graph is -1, which means that the convergence is quadratic as predicted by theory.